beepmo/SolLolmon/README.md

 ### The Question of Sol
 Sol means day, a daily ration.
-For people who train in problem-solving, including a practice problem in a sol — especially when the sol contains stress — helps a lot over the days.
+Including a practice problem in a sol
+— especially when the sol contains stress — helps a lot over the days.
 This ritual is called Question of the Sol.